About the Rehoboth Beach Bandstand FAQ’s

-If you are a performer, you may park within the two indentions labeled for drop-offs and deliveries on either side of the bandstand.
-There are spots for up to 6 cars on each side that may assist you in performance parking after 6pm daily.
-However, overflow from these spots must be used in regularly assigned metered parking spots throughout town.
+Performers, on the other hand, may park in the two indentions designated for drop-offs and deliveries on either side of the bandstand.
+These spots can accommodate up to 6 cars on each side and are available for performance parking after 6pm daily.
+However, in the event of overflow, regularly assigned metered parking spots throughout town must be utilized.

 Booking the Rehoboth Beach Bandstand FAQ’s